thejsway/thejsway/manuscript/chapter20.md

 ## HTTP, the web protocol

-HTTP, which stands for **HyperText Transfer Protocol**, is the technical foundation of the World Wide Web.
+[HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), which stands for **HyperText Transfer Protocol**, is the technical foundation of the World Wide Web.
 It is a **protocol**, a language that allows two machines to communicate with each other.

-> HTTPS is the secured version of HTTP.
+[HTTPS](https://en.wikipedia.org/wiki/HTTPS) is the secured version of HTTP where exchanged data is encrypted.

 Technically speaking, HTTP is a pretty simple protocol based on **textual commands**.